 Be aware that the top (twelfth) bar on the Leaf’s battery health display (extreme right of the dashboard) is worth more than the bars below it i.e. the 12th bar drops off when the SoH drops to around 85% (80% for the 30kWh variant of the Leaf).
 Thereafter each remaining bar drops off about equally, and each is worth about 6.25% of charge holding capacity.
 Therefore a 10-bar Leaf is likely to have a SoH somewhere between 72.5 and 78.75% SoH.

-The data presented in this post were for the September 2017 data upload cycle i.e. as reported in the first few days of February 2018 – but we also used some historical data if a vehicle didn’t have its SoH reading added for January 2018.
+The data presented in this post were for the January 2018 data upload cycle i.e. as reported in the first few days of February 2018 – but we also used some historical data if a vehicle didn’t have its SoH reading added for January 2018.

 Below the graphs we present the percentile estimates as numbers for more accurate benchmarking and the table shows the raw scores.
 N is the sample size for each year and model.
 Beware of placing too much reliance on the percentiles where sample size is still small.